UdayJaju24/OperatingSystems/README.md

 - Even/ Odd No
 - Prime No
 - Reverse a Number
+- Reverse a string
 - Factorial
 - Fibonacci
 - Positive number or not
+- Palindrome string
+- Palindrome Number or not
 ### Scheduling
   - First Come First Serve
   - Priority